Floriferous/meteor-roles/README.md

   1. A new collection `Meteor.roleAssignment` contains the information which role has been assigned to which user.
   1. A new collection `Meteor.roles` contains a global list of defined role names.
-  1. All existing roles are automatically published to the client.

 <br />